-Hi I'm
+Hi, I'm

-I'm a Senior UX Researcher at Apple.
+I'm a Senior User Researcher at Apple.

 About the project